BuckeyeSoftware/rex/doc/CORE.md

 # Core

 Rex does not make use of the C++ standard library.
-Instead it implements it's own core library in `src/rx/core`. with an emphasis on simplicity, performance and robustness.
+Instead it implements its own core library in `src/rx/core`. with an emphasis on simplicity, performance and robustness.

 ## Differences
 There's many differences between our core library and the standard.
 They're outlined here.